2025–26 Maryland Terrapins men's basketball team

-The 2025–26 Maryland Terrapins men's basketball team represents the University of Maryland, College Park during the 2025–26 NCAA Division I men's basketball season.
-The Terrapins, led by first-year head coach Buzz Williams, play their home games at Xfinity Center in College Park, Maryland, as a member of the Big Ten Conference.
+The 2025–26 Maryland Terrapins men's basketball team represented the University of Maryland, College Park during the 2025–26 NCAA Division I men's basketball season.
+The Terrapins, led by first-year head coach Buzz Williams, played their home games at Xfinity Center in College Park, Maryland, as a member of the Big Ten Conference.

 Previous season

 The Terrapins finished the 2024–25 season 27–9, 14–6 in Big Ten play to finish in a tie for second place.
 As the No. 2 seed in the Big Ten tournament, they beat Illinois in the quarterfinals before losing to Michigan in the semifinals.
 They received an at-large bid to the NCAA tournament as the No. 4 seed in the West region.
 They defeated Grand Canyon and Colorado State to advance to the Sweet Sixteen.
 There, they lost to the eventual champion Florida, 87–71.

 Following the season, head coach Kevin Willard left the team to take the head coaching position at Villanova.
 On April 1, the school named Texas A&M head coach Buzz Williams the team's new head coach.